m-jalabert/PARTIES-VoF-IBM/docs/md_files/test_case_doc.md

 # Testcases guideline
-Testcases are required to keep the consistency of the code and avoid undesireable changes in the base parts of the PARTIES code which are responsible for numerical solvers.
+Testcases are required to keep the consistency of the code and avoid undesireable changes in the base parts of the code which are responsible for output results (such as numerical solvers, discretization schemes and others).

-The testcases are used in case if you changed a code and want to merge it with the master branch.
+The testcases are used in case of a pull request which includes changed or added numerical functionality.
-In this case before merging your code you have to perform all the testcases simulations to check if your additions to the code affected the results of the testcases simulations.
+Before merging your branch with a master branch you have to perform all the testcases simulations to check if your additions to the code affected the results of the testcases simulations.

-It is also possible that the results could be different than before, but in this case you have to clearly state the reason and and provide a strong motivation for your changes.
+It is also possible that the results could be different than before.
+In this case you have to clearly state the reason and provide a strong motivation for your changes.

 In case if your updated code provides an additional functionality, it is highly encouraged to create a new test case, which would represent a simulation where your new functionality is tested.
-Below you can find a section which describes the exact procedure how a new test case should be added.
+Below you can find a section which describes the exact procedure how a new test case should be added (section __Add a testcase__).

 ## Testcases structure
 The directory `<$PARTIES_home>/testcases` is assigned for the testcases related files and folders.

 The following folders and files are located in `<$PARTIES_home>/testcases`:
- - The folders which correspond to a certain testcase (e.g. Poiseuille_test(link)).
+ - The folders which correspond to a certain testcase (e.g. Poiseuille_Testcase(link)).
- - The main script file which runs and checks all testcases.
+ - The main script file which runs and checks all testcases runtestcases.sh(link).
- - The folder which contains validated results of testcases.
+ - The folder which contains validated results of testcases Testcase_Results(link).

 The folder with a certain test case contains the following files and folders:
  - The setup files which are used to perform a certain testcase (e.g. parties.inp(link), Boundary.h(link), p_fixed.inp(link)).